shadden/celmech/docs/quickstart.rst

 Requirements
 ------------

-Installation of ``celmech`` will require a few additional Pyton packages.
+Installation of ``celmech`` will require a few additional Python packages.

 GitHub
 ------